How to Plan a Year of Great Content on a Small Budget

-The good news is that you don’t have to go back to school to create all the content you need.
-You can pad the work you do have time and resources to make with content generated using other methods.
+The good news is that you don’t have to find the time to master a bunch of new skills in video, writing, and design to create all the content you need.
+There are other methods to help you pad whatever content you do have time to create.

 In this day and age you can find a free tool or app to do anything.
 I could write whole articles about available tools for every creative category.
 Instead, I’ll share the convenient roundups written by others:

 - Free tools to help you create readable, engaging copy can be found here and here